cmdr-nikel/Celestial_Bodies/README.md

 STELLaRUM is a two-part project:

-- **Backend** — supervised ML pipeline classifying 100,000 celestial objects (STAR / GALAXY / QSO) using KNN, Random Forest, and XGBoost.
+- **Backend** — supervised ML pipeline classifying 100,000 celestial objects (STAR / GALAXY / QSO) using KNN and Random Forest.
 The central experiment tests how much the spectroscopic `redshift` feature contributes to accuracy, and what happens when it is removed.
 - **Frontend** — a self-contained browser game (`stella_rum.html`) where the player operates a three-dish antenna array, triangulates signals, and classifies objects using real SDSS DR17 photometric data.
 No server required.

 ---